ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 Phase 4 separates format-specific serialization into a dedicated step, so that the upstream phases are not concerned with output format details.

-Two adapter classes inside `ConstructTripleGenerator.cpp` wrap a `TableWithRangeEvaluator` and pull `EvaluatedTriple` objects from it one at a time:
+Two methods inside `ConstructTripleGenerator.cpp` wrap `evaluateTables` and pull `EvaluatedTriple` objects from it one at a time:
-- `FormattedTripleAdapter`: serializes each `EvaluatedTriple` into a `std::string`, applying the escaping and separators appropriate for the `MediaType` selected from the HTTP Accept header.
+- `generateFormattedTriples`: serializes each `EvaluatedTriple` into a `std::string`, applying the escaping and separators appropriate for the `MediaType` selected from the HTTP Accept header.
 It handles the Turtle, N-triples, TSV, and CSV formats.
-- `StringTripleAdapter`: formats each term into a string and returns a `StringTriple` (three separate strings), which is what the QLever JSON serialier consumes.
+- `generateStringTriples`: formats each term into a string and returns a `StringTriple` (three separate strings), which is what the QLever JSON serializer consumes.
 ---
-### Orchestration
-`ConstructTripleGenerator` is the entry point for the whole pipeline.
-It runs phase 1 in its constructor, producing the `PrecomputedTemplate` that is shared across all subsequent preprocessing.

-For each `TableWithRange` in the lazy input range produced by `getRowindices()`, `ConstructTripleGenerator` creates a `TableWithRangeEvaluator` that drives phases 2 and 3, and wraps it in either a `FormattedTripleAdapter` or a `StringTripleAdapter` (Phase 4), depending on the output format requested via the HTTP `Accept` header.
-The per-chunk ranges are joined into a single flat lazy stream, which is passed directly to the HTTP response writer, allowing its results to be streamed to the client incrementally without materializing the full output in memory.

 # Evaluation
 We evaluate the improved CONSTRUCT export pipeline against the original implementation on the DBLP dataset.

 ## Methodology
-We use the same machine in the Problem Statement.
+We use the same machine as in the Problem Statement.
 Before each timed run,
 the index permutation and vocabulary files are evicted from the OS page cache using `vmtouch -e`, so that each measurement reflects realistic end-to-end query time including the cost of loading data from disk.